johnstarr-ling/gris-toolkit/README.md

 # GRIS Toolkit

   Welcome to the GRIS toolkit!
-GRIS[^1] is an experimental paradigm where participants drag and drop objects on canvases; four demonstrations of GRIS experiments can be found at [this link](https://farm.pcibex.net/r/dxyQEL/).[^2] This open-source toolkit builds GRIS experiments for [PC Ibex](https://doc.pcibex.net/).
+GRIS[^1] is an experimental paradigm where participants drag and drop objects on canvases; three demonstrations of GRIS experiments can be found at [this link](https://farm.pcibex.net/r/dxyQEL/).[^2] This open-source toolkit builds GRIS experiments for [PC Ibex](https://doc.pcibex.net/).
 Note that some experience with PC Ibex is strongly encouraged (and, arguably, expected), as this toolkit focuses on building GRIS canvases/objects and does not cover all possible customization options available on PC Ibex.

 If you have any questions or feature requests, please issue a pull request or contact me at `jrs673@cornell.edu`.